21bcs5941/meta-crafter-polygon-1/README.md

 ### Project
-Metacrafter Polygon advanced Module 1
+THIS IS THE POLYGON MODULE 1 PROJECT

 ### Installation and Execution
-  1. First fork and clone my repo.
+  1. FirstLy we have forked and clone my repository.
-  2. Do **npm i**
+  2. After that i have run the  **npm i** command.
-  3. Add your environment variables in .env file.
+  3. Add have added environment variables in .env file.
-  4. Run **npx hardhat compile**
+  4. After that i have Run **npx hardhat compile**
   5. **npx hardhat run scripts/deploy.js ---network goerli** will deploy your ERC721A contract to goerli testnet.
   6. The deployed contract address will get written in contractAddress.js
-  7. **npx hardhat run scripts/mintAll.js --network goerli** to mint all the nft
+  7. **npx hardhat run scripts/NftMint.js --network goerli** to mint all the nft
-  8. **npx hardhat run scripts/approveAndDeposit.js --network goerli** to approve and deposit transaction on polygon via fxportal bridge
+  8. **npx hardhat run scripts/approveDeposit.js --network goerli** to approve and deposit transaction on polygon via fxportal bridge
   9. Wait for 22 to 30 min for this to approve and deposit on polygon.
-  10. **npx hardhat run scripts/promptDescription.js --network goerli** to get the prompt description and other information about the NFT.
+  10. **npx hardhat run scripts/Myprompt.js --network goerli** to get the prompt description and other information about the NFT.
-  11. **npx hardhat run scripts/balanceOf.js --network mumbai** to get the balance of deployed tokens.
+  11. **npx hardhat run scripts/Getbalance.js --network mumbai** to get the balance of deployed tokens.
   12. Done

 ### Tools Used